apache/pulsar-site/docs/admin-api-functions.md

 </Tabs>
 ````

-### Trigger a function
+## List all functions

-You can trigger a specified Pulsar function with a supplied value using Admin CLI, REST API or Java admin API.
+You can list all Pulsar functions running under a specific tenant and namespace using Admin CLI, REST API or Java Admin API.

 ````mdx-code-block
 <Tabs groupId="api-choice"